hanssarof/hanssarofblog/content/posts/18 - Creating the TinyTown map.md

 ---
-title: 18 - Creating TinyTown map
+title: 18 - Creating the TinyTown map
 date: 2025-02-20
 ---
 Until now, I had only a test map with a basic terrain so I decided to spend some on level design.
 I started by drafting a map of a small town blocked in a valley and blocked by a mountain.